-- Therefore, about food sacrificed to idols; we know(79)literally “did – and do – know”, as the Greek verb here is in the perfect tense, which is (sort of) a combination of our past and present tenses. that an idol in the world is nothing, and that there’s no God except One.
+- Therefore, about food sacrificed to idols; we have known that an idol in the world is nothing, and that there’s no God except One.

 - For indeed, even if some are being called gods, whether in heaven or on earth (as there are many gods and many lords),

-- But to us, there’s one God – the Father – from whom are all things, and we exist for Him; and one Lord – Jesus the Anointed – through(82)or “because of”, as the Greek word can – and does – mean either depending on the context.
-It also quite possible Paul left it slightly ambiguous, and intended both meanings. whom all things exist, and we exist through(83)or “because of”, as the Greek word can – and does – mean either depending on the context.
-It also quite possible Paul left it slightly ambiguous, and intended both meanings.
+- But to us, there’s one God – the Father – from whom are all things, and we exist for Him; and one Lord – Jesus the Anointed – through1or “because of”, as the Greek word can – and does – mean either depending on the context.
+It also quite possible Paul left it slightly ambiguous, and intended both meanings. whom all things exist, and we exist through2or “because of”; see previous note.
 Him.